 Spring is a great time to freshen up your house from the inside out.
-Many people use this time to go purge clothes, change seasonal décor, and clean those nooks and crannies that have been neglected all winter long.
-You can also do things to help clean up the air inside your house.
-After spending a whole stuffy season indoors, here are some tips on how to purify the air in your home.
+Many people use this time to purge clothes, change seasonal décor, and clean those nooks and crannies that have been neglected all winter long.

 Not only are houseplants excellent decoration around your home, but they can also help improve indoor air quality.
 Both the leaves and the roots are useful for removing toxins in the air.
 Carbon dioxide, benzene, formaldehyde, carbon monoxide and nitrogen dioxide are all hazardous elements that plants have the power to absorb from the air.
-If you aren’t sure what plant to start with, spider plants, jade plants, bromeliads, dracaenas, and Caribbean tree cactuses are all known for their ability to purify the air.
+If you aren’t sure what plant to start with, snake plants, aloe vera, bromeliads, dracaenas, and bamboo palms are all known for their ability to purify the air.

 This is one part of your spring cleaning you can ask someone else to do.
 It’s recommended you have an HVAC professional come and clean your air conditioner once a year.
 The best time to do that is in the spring because you’ll be getting ready to use it more and more.
 Giving your air conditioner a cleaning naturally gets rid of unwanted particles in your air and will also extend the longevity of your AC unit.